 Personal Belongings

-It’s up to the business when you feel it’s appropriate to remove the employee’s personal belongings, and these will need to be returned to the family in due course.
+It’s up to the business when you feel it’s appropriate to remove the employee’s personal belongings.
+These will need to be returned to the family in due course.
 Depending on the reaction from the workforce from the death, decide whether it may be more appropriate to remove the belongings once everyone has left the office/ site as this can also cause some distress.

 Desks